Skip to main content

 Chronosphere pits AI against Datadog, touts 85% cost cut, 10× Black Friday load

-Why does the cost argument matter?
-Paul Nashawaty, principal analyst at CUBE Research, thinks the numbers speak louder than hype.
-Chronosphere is positioning its AI‑driven monitoring platform as a direct alternative to Datadog, promising not just faster anomaly detection but explanations that can be traced back to the data source.
+Paul Nashawaty, principal analyst at CUBE Research, seems to let the numbers do the talking.
+Chronosphere is putting its AI-driven monitoring platform up against Datadog, promising not only quicker anomaly detection but also explanations you can trace back to the original data source.
+The tech looks solid, yet many enterprises are still wondering whether it can actually trim budgets without hurting performance.

 Astronomer achieved over 85% cost reduction by shaping data on ingest, and Affirm scaled their load 10x during a Black Friday event with no issues, highlighting the platform's reliability under extreme conditions."
 The cost argument matters because, as Paul Nashawaty, principal analyst at CUBE Research, noted when Chronosphere launched its Logs 2.0 product in June: "Organizations are drowning in telemetry data, with over 70% of observability spend going toward storing logs that are never queried."
 For CIOs fatigued by "AI-powered" announcements, Mao acknowledged skepticism is warranted.
 "The way to cut through it is to test whether the AI shortens incidents, reduces toil, and builds reusable knowledge in your own environment, not in a demo," he advised.
 He recommended CIOs evaluate three factors: transparency and control (does the system show its reasoning?), coverage of custom telemetry (can it handle non-standardized data?), and manual toil avoided (how many ad-hoc queries and tool-switches are eliminated?).
 Why Chronosphere partners with five vendors instead of building everything itself Alongside the AI troubleshooting announcement, Chronosphere revealed a new Partner Program integrating five specialized vendors to fill gaps in its platform: Arize for large language model monitoring, Embrace for real user monitoring, Polar Signals for continuous profiling, Checkly for synthetic monitoring, and Rootly for incident management.

-Will engineers trust a system that explains its own decisions?
-Chronosphere says its AI‑Guided Troubleshooting does just that, pairing algorithmic analysis with a Temporal Knowledge Graph that continuously maps an organization’s services.
-The startup, valued at $1.6 billion, frames the offering as a response to growing debugging complexity as AI accelerates code creation.
+Engineers might wonder if they’ll actually trust a system that explains its own choices.
+Chronosphere claims its AI-Guided Troubleshooting does exactly that, mixing algorithmic analysis with a Temporal Knowledge Graph that keeps mapping an organization’s services in real time.
+The startup, now valued at $1.6 billion, says the tool is a reaction to the mounting debugging headaches that come as AI speeds up code generation.

 Common Questions Answered